resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 ## Next Steps
 At this point the tutorial can be considered complete - the software specification is being met and hopefully enough of the concepts have been introduced to develop a general image of integrating API-retrieved information into a simple webapp.

-While this tutorial utilized hand-written HTML, JS, CSS in a single file, transforming the logic into other frameworks such as React should be relatively simple if there is already familiarity in that space.
+While this tutorial utilized hand-written HTML, JS, CSS, transforming the logic into other frameworks such as React should be relatively simple if there is already familiarity in that space.
 Some wrappers and React components for working with Mapbox GL JS already exist, including [react-map-gl](https://github.com/visgl/react-map-gl) and [Vizzuality/layer-manager](https://github.com/Vizzuality/layer-manager).